Have you tried overnight oats yet? If not, you should!

-The base is simply equal parts rolled oats + liquid (milk and/or yogurt) mixed together in a small jar or bowl and left to sit overnight in your fridge.
-Pull it out the next morning, add any toppings you desire, and go!
+The base is simply rolled oats + liquid (milk and/or yogurt) mixed together in a small jar or bowl and left to sit overnight in your fridge.
+Pull it out the next morning, add any toppings you want, and go!

-The variations and toppings endless, but here is my basic recipe to get you started.
+The variations are truly endless, but here is my basic recipe to get you started.

 Basic Overnight Oats

 Serves one (recipe can easily be doubled or tripled)